-Based on the manner of romantic opera openings, The Concert Overture evolved into a classical sonata or symphonic poem form.
+- Based on the manner of romantic opera openings, The Concert Overture evolved into classical sonata forms or symphonic poem forms.

-In Romantic period music, Polonaise is a variety of Polish folk dances that began to spread over Europe.
-Additionally, the French decided to gather them all together in this period.
+- In Romantic period music, Polonaise is a variety of Polish folk dances that began to spread over Europe.
+Additionally, the French decided to gather them all together during this period.

 2. Increased Dissonance